The Best Christmas Crackers Recipe: Saltine Toffee

 • 1 sleeve (4 ounces) saltine crackers

-The key ingredients in this recipe are the unsalted butter, light brown sugar, and sea salt.
+The key ingredients in this recipe are the unsalted butter, light brown sugar, premium chocolate chips, and sea salt.
 The butter provides a rich, creamy base for the toffee, while the brown sugar adds a depth of caramelized flavor.
+The chocolate chips create a smooth, decadent top layer that perfectly complements the salty-sweet base.
 The sea salt is crucial, as it enhances the overall taste and balances the sweetness, creating a truly memorable treat.

 Instructions

-- Chill and Serve: Transfer the toffee crackers to the refrigerator and chill for at least 30 minutes, or until the toffee is set.
+Chill and Serve: Transfer the chocolate-covered toffee crackers to the refrigerator and chill for at least 30 minutes, or until the chocolate and toffee are fully set.
 Once chilled, the crackers should have a satisfying crunch.
 Serve and enjoy!

 Timing Overview